KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 ## Tangential Learning

-I learned the term "tangential learning" from my colleague and friend Neetu Jain who also happens to be the Women in Product Chapter Lead/Chair.
+I learned the term "tangential learning" from my colleague and friend Neetu Jain who also happens to be the Women in DFW Product Chapter Lead/Chair.

 Throughout the year, I attended product events through JPMorgan Chase Product Ignite and DFW Women in Product.
 The events were outstanding, and I thoroughly enjoyed the focus on user.